Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Understanding the role of the encoder

 \subsection{Results}

 The results for the three dataset are shown in Figure~\ref{fig:superv-results}.
-We observed a very similar pattern for this supervised learning task as the unsupervised task above.
-For all three datasets, the probability distributions of latent values for the left out combinations (in red) showed a much higher variance and means that were shifted towards combinations of latent values that had been experienced during training.
-Thus, even when the encoders were trained to recognise perfectly disentangled generative factors, they failed to generalise their mapping to combinations that were not experienced during training.
+We observed a very similar pattern for this task as the semi-supervised task above.
+For all three datasets, the probability distributions of latent values for the left out combinations (in red) showed a much higher variance and were shifted towards combinations of latent values that had been experienced during training.
+Thus, even when the encoders were trained to recognise perfectly disentangled generative factors, they failed to generalise to combinations that were not experienced during training.
+For the frozen decoder setting, we include results in Appendix~\ref{app:frankenstein}, showing that the failures occur there as well.